-If you want to complete the Delicate Ache hike yourself here’s all you should know.
+If you want to complete the Delicate Arch hike yourself, here’s all you should know.

 Get a US Parks Pass to Visit Arches

-To enter Zion National Park you are required to purchase a Parks Pass.
+To enter Arches National Park you are required to purchase a Parks Pass.
 Pass prices are as follows:

 - 1-7 Day Vehicle Entrance: $30.00